-- Rights Management Systems differ in their terminology schemes - Rights management is often combined with terminologies from other areas - E.g. domain-specific terminologies, financial terminologies, ... - Rights Data Dictionary: - Provides a general structure of terms ("rights metadata") - " <indecs> rdd: Verbs and Genealogies - Is open to integration of new terminologies - " Including "mix and match", e.g. several terminologies in one expression - Supports transformations between schemes - " By providing semantic relations between different schemes - Similar to ontology languages, e.g. in the context of Semantic Web - General metadata issue (see later) - Recent developments: - " "Ontologyx" approach by Rightscom - " Vocabulary Mapping Framework (2009)
+- Rights Management Systems differ in their terminology schemes - Rights management is combined with terminologies from other areas - E.g. domain-specific terminologies, financial terminologies, ... - Rights Data Dictionary: - Provides a general structure of terms ("rights metadata") - " <indecs> rdd: Verbs and Genealogies - Is open to integration of new terminologies - " Including "mix and match", e.g. several terminologies in one expression - Transformations between schemes - Providing semantic relations between different schemes - Similar to ontology languages, e.g. in the context of "Semantic Web"